 Sigma Xi Medal for Excellence in Research

 The Sigma Xi Medal is awarded annually to a student for outstanding undergraduate research in the natural sciences.
 Student achievements are evaluated based on an abstract summarizing the research, a faculty support statement and presentation of the research in the Sigma Xi Research Symposium.
-(Eligible students must submit an abstract that is reviewed and approved for participation in the Sigma Xi symposium.)
+Eligible students must submit an abstract that is reviewed and approved for participation in the Sigma Xi symposium.

 Taylor-Weber Memorial Scholarship

 The William T. Taylor/Richard J. Weber Memorial Scholarship Award was established in 1990 by the alumni of Georgetown College to honor the memory of two great teachers in the Department of Biology.
-The award, consisting of a check and a commemorative medal, will be awarded annually to that student majoring in biology who has achieved the highest level of academic excellence in the field of biology.
+The award, consisting of a check and a commemorative medal, is awarded annually to that student majoring in biology who has achieved the highest level of academic excellence in the field of biology.

 Theta Alpha Kappa Undergraduate Achievement Award

 This award, established by the National Board of the Honor Society for Religious Studies and Theology, is given to a senior selected by the Theology Department who is outstanding among his or her peers in the study of theology or religious studies and has demonstrated great proficiency in this field.

 This medal was established in 1989 as a memorial to Professor Paul A. Treado.
 The medal is awarded to a graduating senior in recognition of excellence in physics coursework, research, and valuable service to the department.